glouppe/info8002-large-scale-data-systems/lecture1.md

 ---

-# Theme 5: Distributed computing for data science

-- *What are the distributed computing systems for data science?*
-    - Map Reduce (Hadoop)
-    - Computational graph systems (Spark, Tensorflow, (Py)Torch)
-- *Is distributed computing always necessary?*

----

-# Theme 6: Distributed storage
+# Theme 5: Distributed storage

 - *How do you locate where things are and access them?*
     - Distributed file systems